kiwidreamz/my-cs50-projects/README.md

 # My CS50 Projects

-I created this repo to keep copies of all my the projects I made while taking CS50.
+I created this repo to keep copies of all my projects I made while taking CS50.

 CS50 is Harvard University's Introduction to Computer Science.